 As for me, it was a no brainer.
 I decided to go on a cross-country road trip to blow the money I don’t have in search for tastes of the regions throughout this massive country.

 Over the course of 11 blogs here on DME’s Daily Drink, I’ll break down my thoughts of the six packs of beer I got from five different regions (Northwest, Midwest, East Coast, South and Southwest) amassing 11 states.
-In our last stop, we made our lone trip to the South of the country, visiting the Bayou State of Louisiana to try a state-specific pale ale.
-In this entry, we’ll continue on to our tweener state amidst the South and Southwest part of the country, Texas.
-This week’s blog will focus on Shiner Beers – not one, but the whole Family Reunion of beers.
+Last time, we finished off our samples in the Northwest with a pleasantly balanced IPA from Montana.
+In this entry, we’ll make our first stop of the Midwest: Illinois.

 Like it?
 Hate it?
 Love it?
 Let me know.
 I’m sure you’ll be pleased though.